cdsittampalam/documentation/docs/Qredo Network.md

 *   map the wallet to Alice's UTXO containing 12 Bitcoin
 *   map the wallet to Bob's UTXO containing 18 Bitcoin

 The allocations made during crystallisation are used when a user requests settlement.
-Their crystalLised funds minus any fees are transferred out of the Qredo Network, and any change is returned back.
+Their crystallised funds minus any fees are transferred out of the Qredo Network, and any change is returned back.